SMART Goals Template

 Example of a practical SMART goal framework

-Here is a practical example of how you can put the SMART Goal framework into practice within the marketing context:
+Here is how to use SMART goals examples, and how you can put the SMART Goal framework into practice within the marketing context:

 GOAL: your marketing team will increase brand awareness by 5% this quarter by revamping the content strategy and creating new content that improves your lagging brand awareness.